Thatto Heath Crusaders: History

-During 1999, the club found themselves without a ground so a merger was proposed with another local rugby league club, St Helens Crusaders.
-With the approval of the SIDAC social club, the club then became Thatto Heath Crusaders – St. Helens.
+During 1999, the club found themselves without a ground so a merger was proposed with another local rugby league club, St Helens Crusaders (formed 1982 by Danny Rylance), notable players moving on to professional ranks include for example Steve Prescott, Keiron Cunningham, Lee Briers.
+With the approval of the members at a meeting at SIDAC social club, the club then became Thatto Heath Crusaders – St. Helens with players like James Graham, Kevin Brown, Josh Simm, Jon Dennis on moving into pro ranks.

 The club was eventually elected to the National Conference League in 2000–01.
-Thatto Heath took out the National Conference Division 2 Championship title that same year.
+Thatto Heath took out the National Conference Division 2 Championship title and national cup that same year.

 In 2007, Thatto Heath went up rapidly through the leagues to the championship.

 Thatto Heath won the Division One title in 2010 and promotion to the Premiership and in 2011 Thatto Heath went on to win the Conference League Premiership title defeating Siddal in the final.
 Captained by Mark Beech, Crusaders then went on to become European champions the same year.

 In 2015, Thatto Heath were relegated from the Premier Division after finishing 11 from 12 teams, ending their five-year stay in the top flight.
 Thatto Heath appeared in the playoffs in each of the seasons in the Premier Division (except for 2015), including finishing top of the table in 2011 and 2013.

+The Club currently has 500 players registered over 27 teams (some age groups with multiple teams) and a thriving Girls / Women section with strong links to pro Clubs.
+150 volunteers help administer those players.

 In 2017, the club was the recipient of the Queens Award for Voluntary Service.